-10.6 Bereavement/Tangihanga leave
+10.5 Bereavement/Tangihanga leave

-- 10.6.1 Each employee will be entitled up to three (3) days paid leave after six (6) months employment upon death of an immediate family member. - 10.6.2 Each employee will be entitled up to one (1) day paid leave in the event of a death outside the immediate family that causes a person to suffer a bereavement, at the Hospital Manager's discretion. - 10.6.3 Bereavement Leave for Miscarriage.
-Each employee will be entitled to three days paid bereavement leave on the end of the employee's, or another person's, pregnancy by way of miscarriage or still-birth, where: - the employee is the person's spouse or partner; - the employee is the biological parent and the person's former spouse or partner; or - (iii) the employee or their spouse or partner had undertaken to be the primary carer of a child born as a result of pregnancy.
+- 10.5.1 Each employee will be entitled up to three (3) days paid leave after six (6) months employment upon death of an immediate family member. - 10.5.2 Each employee will be entitled up to one (1) day paid leave in the event of a death outside the immediate family that causes a person to suffer a bereavement, at the Hospital Manager's discretion. - 10.5.3 Bereavement Leave for Miscarriage.
+Each employee will be entitled to three days paid bereavement leave on the end of the employee's, or another person's, pregnancy by way of miscarriage or still-birth, where: - (i) the employee is the person's spouse or partner; - (ii) the employee is the biological parent and the person's former spouse or partner; or - (iii) the employee or their spouse or partner had undertaken to be the primary carer of a child born as a result of pregnancy.

-10.7 Family Violence
+10.6 Family Violence

-- 10.7.1 On the completion of 6 months of current continuous service, the employee will be entitled to up to 10 days domestic violence leave in accordance with the Family Violence Act (2018) and Holidays Act (2003), subject to eligibility under these acts. - 10.7.2 The employee will also be entitled to request flexible working arrangements for a period of up to two months in accordance with the Employment Relations Act 2000, subject to eligibility under this act.
+10.6.1 On the completion of 6 months of current continuous service, the employee will be entitled to up to 10 days domestic violence leave in accordance with the Family Violence Act (2018) and Holidays Act (2003), subject to eligibility under these acts.